Dubrovnik Travel Guide

 The centre of the Old Town is its main street called the Stradun, which was originally a channel separating an island from the mainland.
 It was filled in to join two towns into the merged city of Dubrovnik.

 There are many churches, monasteries and museums to explore, while the Old Town boasts plenty of restaurants, bars and shops.
 The coastal belt is awash with pretty marinas, coves and promenades, while most hotels and the best beaches are located northwest of the Old Town, at Lapad, or in Ploce to the northeast.

 Dubrovnik is a favourite on European cruise itineraries and many tourists arrive by sea, ferrying in to the charming old port.
-Although Dubrovnik will delight cruise passengers with only a few hours to kill, it is incredibly wealthy in history and culture and can easily occupy travellers for days.
-The city is also well situated as a travel hub for exploring the towns and islands that stretch along the dramatic Dalmatian Coast of Croatia.
+Although Dubrovnik will delight cruise passengers with only a few hours to kill, it's incredibly rich in history and culture and can easily occupy travellers for days.
+The city is also well situated as a travel hub for exploring the villages and islands dotted along the dramatic Dalmatian Coast of Croatia.